digitaltwinconsortium/dtc-glossary/glossary.md

 > Synchronization Frequency is a frequency characterizing how often [synchronization](#synchronization) occurs

 The frequency will not be uniform for a digital twin.
-It may vary per [digital model](#digital-model) or even for [elements](#digital-model-element) within the digital model.
+It may vary per [stored representation](#stored-representation) or even within the stored representation.

 ***Narrower terms***